 HEAR allows 4 committee members (President, Vice President, Secretary, and Treasurer) to have their role in the club/society recognised on their graduation transcript.

-If you would like any more information on HEAR, the eligible activities that can be included and how to apply, please check our HEAR page.
+If you would like any more information on HEAR and how to apply, please check our HEAR page.